maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ## Introduction

-Practical applications of machine learning often require the use of multiple preprocessing steps before the acutal model can be trained.
-For example, we may need to impute missing values, scale numeric features, encode categorical features and then fit a model. scikit-learn provides a Pipeline class that allows us to encapsulate multiple steps into a single object that can be used in place of a single estimator.
+Machine learning applications often necessitate a series of preprocessing steps before training the actual model.
+These steps might include imputing missing values, scaling numerical features, and encoding categorical features, followed by the model training itself.
+The `scikit-learn` library offers a `Pipeline` class designed to encapsulate these multiple steps into a single, cohesive object, functioning similarly to a single estimator.

 <!-- more -->

-With pipelines, we can structure our code in a way that is more modular and easier to maintain.
-We can also use pipelines to automate the process of training and evaluating multiple models with different preprocessing steps.
-They are particularly useful when we expect new data to arrive over time, and we want to be able to quickly retrain our model with the new data.
-In this post, we will learn how to use pipelines in scikit-learn.
+Utilizing pipelines enables a more modular and maintainable code structure.
+Additionally, pipelines facilitate the automation of training and evaluating various models, each with distinct preprocessing configurations.
+This feature becomes particularly beneficial when dealing with continuous data influx, allowing for swift model retraining with updated data.
+In this blog post, we will explore how to effectively implement pipelines in `scikit-learn`, enhancing both the efficiency and clarity of our machine learning workflows.

 ## Prerequisites